-2.4.3.
+2.3.3.
 How can a complaint be made?

 - Telephone

 - Letter

 - E-Mail

 - In person

 - Social Media

+- Connect Alliance Homes customer portal

 - The Hive Our online customer engagement platform

 If a complaint is received via social media, Alliance Homes will take the complaint offline and manage the compliant via private message.
 This will ensure privacy and confidentiality are maintained.